- Extradition Institute

 - The crime is considered to have been committed fully or partially within the territory of the requesting country or in a location regarded as its territory.

-- The crime is not considered a criminal offence in the requesting country or does not carry a penalty of imprisonment;
+- The crime is not considered a criminal offense in the requesting country or does not carry a penalty of imprisonment;

-- The statute of limitations for prosecuting or enforcing a sentence for the crime for which extradition is requested has expired in accordance with the legislation of the requesting country.
+- The statute of limitations for prosecuting or enforcing a sentence for the crime for which extradition is requested has expired under the legislation of the requesting country.

-- The requesting country did not provide the necessary data, without which it is impossible to make a decision on extradition.
+- The requesting country did not provide the necessary data, without which it is impossible to decide on extradition.

 - The extradition contradicts the requesting country’s commitments under international treaties.